ckstash/tabnn/README.md

 # TabNN

-**TabNN** is a tabular neural network classifier that supports overlapping input features and targets.
+**TabNN** is a tabular neural network classifier that supports overlapping input features and targets using denoising, as described [here](https://medium.com/data-science/dawn-of-the-denoisers-multi-output-ml-models-for-tabular-data-imputation-317711d7a193).
 This means a column in the training dataset can be specified as an input feature, a target, or both.

 If a column is specified as either an input or a target only, the model behaves as expected: at inference time, the input columns are used to predict the target columns.
 If a column is specified as both an input and a target, then at inference time it is treated as an input if a value is provided; otherwise, it is treated as a target.
 This allows TabNN to be used for both typical classification tasks and tabular data imputation.

 `TabNNModel` includes the method `feature_importance_scores()`, which computes feature importance scores as the mean absolute value of *input × gradient* across the dataset.
-These values reflect how sensitive the model’s output is to small changes in each input feature, which serves as a proxy for how much each feature influences the prediction.
+These values reflect how sensitive the model’s output is to small changes in each input feature, serving as a proxy for how much each feature influences the prediction.
 A higher score means the model output is more sensitive to that feature.
 The scores can be min–max normalized by setting the parameter `normalize=True` for improved interpretability.

+When instantiating `TabNNModel`, the key parameters for customizing the data imputation behavior are:

+- `mask_value` (float): The value used to denote missing data for the denoising logic, based on the given use case (e.g., `-1.0`, `0.0`).
+- `mask_prob` (float): The probability (between `0.0` and `1.0`) of randomly masking values to simulate missing data during training.
+- `mask_seed` (int): A seed value to reproduce random masking results.
+- `upsampling_factor` (int): The factor by which to upsample training data to create more variants of masked rows.

 ## Installation